 The IUCN Red List classifies the Chartreuse Chamois as „vulnerable“.

-Many factors threaten this subspecies, and the most important include: food and space competition with domestic livestock, Red Deer and introduced Mouflon; hybridization with introduced Alpine chamois; over-harvesting and poaching; forestry; summer tourism and winter cross-country skiers.
+food and space competition with domestic livestock, Red Deer and introduced Mouflon; hybridization with introduced Alpine chamois; over-harvesting and poaching; forestry; summer tourism and winter cross-country skiers.

 The subspecies was formerly restricted to a 60 km² area of state forest.
 Its population numbers and its spatial distribution were even more reduced between 1960 and 1970.
 The total population was estimated at 300 to 400 individuals in the 1970s and reached a low of 157 individuals in 1985, within a zone of around 6.000 ha (Roucher 1999).